FAQS - Frequently Asked Questions

 What is your cancellation policy?

-RESTRICTIONS: the new booking must be the SAME or GREATER value of the previous booking/home that was cancelled as no refund or any difference in pricing is offered.
+Conditions of Booking Credits: the new booking must be the SAME or GREATER value of the previous booking/home that was cancelled as no refund or any difference in pricing is offered.

 Partial Cancellation: What happens if I want to reduce the number of nights?